 This tolerance is used to improve topological integrity in data loaded to the parcel fabric.
 The center points of adjacent curves and overlapping curves will be merged into a single center point if they lie within the tolerance specified.

-Automatically set the accuracy category of lines with COGO dimensions that have been generated from the line geometry during the loading process.
+Set the accuracy category of lines that have no COGO dimensions.
+COGO dimensions will be generated from the line geometry during the loading process.
 Accuracy categories are used by the parcel fabric adjustment.
-If you do plan to adjust the parcels, it is important to specify accuracy categories for parcels and lines. if no accuracy category is specified, the default category of 4 is used.
-It is recommended that you set lines with inversed COGO dimensions to a low accuracy category of 6.
-Inversed COGO dimensions may be inaccurate and unreliable and should not influence the outcome of an adjustment.
+If you do plan to adjust the parcels, it is important to specify accuracy categories for parcels and lines.
+If no accuracy category is specified, the default category of 4 is used.
+It is recommended that you set lines with generated COGO dimensions to a low accuracy category of 6.
+Generated COGO dimensions may be inaccurate and unreliable and should not influence the outcome of an adjustment.

-During the loading process, the topology loader tool will report the loading progress and the IDs of any polygons that failed to load.
+During the loading process, the topology loader tool will report the loading progress and the IDs of any polygons that fail to load.
 This report is also automatically saved to a CadastralImport.log file in the arc folder in your temp directory.
-The arc folder is suffixed by four alpha-numeric characters, for example arcD121.
+The arc folder has a suffix of four alphanumeric characters, for example, arcD121.
 To open your temp directory, type %temp% in the navigation bar in Windows Explorer.
-The temporary arc folder is deleted once ArcMap is closed, so you will need to save a copy of the log file to another location on your disk if you want to keep the file.
+The temporary arc folder is deleted once ArcMap is closed, so you will need to save a copy of the log file to another location if you want to keep the file.

 Line sequencing errors

-To correct a line sequencing error, open the topology loader Log file to obtain the ID of the polygon that failed to load.
+To correct a line sequencing error, open the topology loader log file to obtain the ID of the polygon that failed to load.
 Use the ID to locate the polygon in the parcel polygon feature class.
-Examine the polygon's corresponding lines and re-enter or rectify the necessary lines such that a closed loop is formed.
+Examine the polygon's corresponding lines and re-enter or edit the necessary lines so that a closed loop is formed.